iq-motion-control/iq-module-communication-doc/docs/client_reference/client_reference_table.rst

 Type ID 78 | Servo Input Parser
 =================================================

+The Servo Input Parser is an interface between the Multi Turn Position Controller and the PWM based inputs like 1-2ms, OneShot, MultiShot, and DShot.
+This parser allows the user to control how ratiomatic values from the PWM input are translated.
+Inputs can be mapped to PWM control, voltage control, velocity control, and position control.
+Values are mapped between a minimum value and a maximum value, while their units are interpreted based on the mapping.

     .. table:: Servo Input Parser
         :widths: 8 18 15 10 5 50
         :class: tight-table